'Dumbest thing I've ever heard': Evers touts school funding as Democrats slam his surplus compromise with GOP

-The plan would provide roughly $600 million for schools, going toward increasing special education payments as well as general aid, which lowers the local property tax burden.
+The $1.8 billion plan would provide roughly $600 million for schools; a little more than $300 million would toward increasing special education payments, while another $300 million would go out as general aid, which would act as a form of property tax relief.

 There would also be more than $850 million worth of rebate checks going out to taxpayers.
 That's on top of eliminating the state income tax on tips and overtime wages.